Non-Disclosure Agreement

 • All other rights reserved – aside from that narrow licence:

-• our trademarks, service marks or logos;
+• your trademarks, service marks or logos;

 • patented or patentable inventions;